MugenMicko/voron/V0/5015_Toolhead/README.md

 You need to remove most of the outer shell of the 5010 fan.
 Before doing so, please connect the fan to your MCU/toolhead board and ensure that it responds to pmw from klipper.

 You need to split the 5010 fan casing in half by poking the tabs on the fan.
 Once done, take the half with the fan attached and carefully trim off the casing up to the fins.
 I use side cutters, but a craft knife should work.
 If more breaks off it shouldn't be a problem.
 What you want to be left with is a ~35mm circle of casing that matches the diameter of the actual fan.
-Be very careful not to cut the fan wires, or to manipulate the wires too much as they can easily break from their solder patches:
+Be very careful not to cut the fan wires, or to manipulate the wires too much as they can easily break from their solder patches (a dab of hot glue helps):

 ![fancut](images/fancut.jpg)